CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/deployment.md

 The shell extracts atomically to `%LOCALAPPDATA%\XREPORT\runtime\<variant>\<version>\<payload-sha256>`.
 The backend executable and client are immutable there.
-First launch atomically seeds `%LOCALAPPDATA%\XREPORT\data\.env` and `%LOCALAPPDATA%\XREPORT\data\settings\configurations.json` only when absent;
+First launch atomically seeds `%LOCALAPPDATA%\XREPORT\data\.env` only when absent, then creates or upgrades `%LOCALAPPDATA%\XREPORT\data\database.db` and its `application_settings` row.
+Settings changes are persisted transactionally in that database; no JSON settings file is staged or recreated.
-later edits are preserved.
 Logs are bounded and readiness/session files are removed at shutdown.

 CPU uses an isolated target overlay for the official `torch==2.10.0+cpu` and `torchvision==0.25.0+cpu` wheels.
 CUDA uses the existing locked cu130 stack;